CarlosDevelops4/Google-Maps-React/README.md

 # React with Google maps API, will need your own API

-This App integrates React with the Google Maps API using its map coordinates
+This App integrates React with Google Maps API using its map coordinates

 ## Getting Started